 Oliver Smith Menu

-Oliver Smith (1918-1994) was acclaimed as a designer of musical comedy, ballet, opera, and film and served as co-director of American Ballet Theatre (ABT) from 1945 until 1980, and from 1990 until his death.
-His visual style distilled essences to give an immediate sense of place, frequently Americana, while opening up uncluttered floor space for dancing.
+Oliver Smith (1918-1994) was acclaimed as a designer of musical comedy, ballet, opera and film, and served as co-director of American Ballet Theatre (ABT, formerly Ballet Theatre) from 1945 through 1980, and from 1990 to 1992.
+His visual style distilled essences to give an immediate sense of place, frequently American, while opening up uncluttered floor space for dancing.
 Smith was a major contributor to establishing the eclectic nature of ABT's repertory.
-He first departed from canvas to stage painting with designs for Leonide Massine's Saratoga (1941) for Ballet Russe de Monte Carlo and gained a major success with his set for Agnes de Mille's Rodeo in the following year.
-Among Smith's many dance designs are Fall River Legend, Fancy Free, Interplay, Les Noces, Petroushka, Giselle, Swan Lake, The Wild Boy, and The Catherine Wheel.
-The winner of seven Tony awards, Smith accumulated credits for such Broadway blockbusters as On the Town, My Fair Lady, West Side Story, Camelot, and Hello, Dolly!.
-His designs for more than 400 productions include the films Guys and Dolls, The Bandwagon, Oklahoma!, and Porgy and Bess.
+He first departed from watercolor painting to stage design in his work for Leonide Massine's Saratoga (1941) for the Ballet Russe de Monte Carlo, and gained a major success with his set for Agnes de Mille's Rodeo in the following year.
+Among Smith's many dance designs are Fall River Legend, Fancy Free, Interplay, Les Noces, Giselle, Swan Lake, The Wild Boy and The Catherine Wheel.
+The winner of eight Tony Awards, Smith accumulated credits for such Broadway blockbusters as On the Town, My Fair Lady, West Side Story, Camelot, and Hello, Dolly!.
+His designs for more than 200 productions include the films Guys and Dolls, The Band Wagon, Oklahoma!, and Porgy and Bess.